miguelnkono/jlox/README.md

 # JLox Interpreter (Java)

-A self-taught implementation of the JLox interpreter in Java, inspired by the book [Crafting Interpreters](https://craftinginterpreters.com/).
+A self-taught implementation of the JLox scanner in Java, inspired by the book [Crafting Interpreters](https://craftinginterpreters.com/).
 This project is a learning exercise to understand how programming languages and interpreters work from the ground up.

 ## Features